ci-bonfire/Sprint/myth/_docs_src/api/overview.md

 If `true` then the API will only respond to AJAX requests.
 Any non-AJAX requests will return a 403 Forbidden HTTP status message.

 	$config['api.ajax_only'] = true;

+### api.enable_logging
+If `true` then will log all requests made to an APIController.

+	$config['api.enable_logging'] = false;

+In order to run this you must create a table in your database.
+The api generator will ask you if you want to enable logging and create the migration for you.
+You will still need to run the migration yourself.

+	$ php sprint forge api
+	$ php sprint database migrate

+If any of the controller methods don't need to be logged, you can turn it off by setting the class var `enable_logging` to false from the method itself.

+	$this->enable_logging = false;